s3714110/covid-19-data/scripts/docs/data-pipeline.md

 ## Overview
 The dataset pipeline is built from several pipelines, which are executed independently and whose outputs are combined in a final step.
 The complexity of the pipelines varies.
-For instance, for vaccinations, testing and hospitalization we are responsible for collecting, processing and publishing the data but for cases/deaths we leave the collection step to [Johns
-Hopkins Coronavirus Resource Center](https://coronavirus.jhu.edu/map.html) and then transform and publish the data.
+For instance, for vaccinations, testing and hospitalization we are responsible for collecting, processing and publishing the data but for cases/deaths we leave the collection step to the [WHO](https://covid19.who.int/) and then transform and publish the data.
 Note that on 23 June 2022, we stopped adding new data points to our COVID-19 testing dataset ([read more)](https://github.com/owid/covid-19-data/discussions/2667)).

 The table below lists all the constituent pipelines, along with their execution frequencies, and what are the pipelines'